-Nils Frechilla, is the mainstay of the quintet.
-When he was a teen, he started playing guitar and wanted to play like Jimmy Hendrix.
-Found of rock and blues, he discovers Biréli Lagrène that he does not like immediately but that makes him discover “all that one could do with a guitar“.
-Then he discovers Django Reinhardt, Joe Pass and Wes Montgomery while taking classes at Atla school under the leadership of Serge Merlaud.
-But for this first album of which he signs the majority of the titles, it is the meeting between his Spanish origins and the jazz which guides him in his compositions: “I always listened a lot of Latin music, salsa, flamenco, Argentine music, without playing but when I started to compose, what came is a mix of everything I loved in jazz and in these musics. ”
+Nils Frechilla, is the mainstay of the quintet.He started playing guitar as a teen and wanted to play like Jimi Hendrix.
+Fond of rock and blues, he doesn’t like Biréli Lagrène right away, but by listening to his playing discovers “all one could do with a guitar“.
+Then he discovers Django Reinhardt, Joe Pass and Wes Montgomery while taking classes at the Atla school under the leadership of Serge Merlaud.
+But for this debut album, for which her wrote most of the songs, it’s a cross between his Spanish roots and jazz which guides him: “I always listened to a lot of Latin music, salsa, flamenco, Argentinian music, though I didn’t play it.
+But when I started to compose, what came out was a mix of everything I loved in jazz and in these musics. ”

 A first album is a bit like a first novel …

-From the first title we are fixed.
-It will be a Latin-Arab-Andalusian musical travel album.
-An aesthetic that promotes sharing and carries a message of miscegenation “Indeed with a son of Spanish émigrés, a Moroccan girl, a West Indian bassist, a drummer fed by the West Africa’s rhythms and a saxophonist open on the world, we mix everything and it gives Alba Neiva ” says Nils.
-“For me it’s like a goal, that the music has a social, political impact with a message through emotions, that’s how I want to act in this world.
-To try to relieve the evils by the words, by the music” Lucile emphasizes.
+From the very first tune we are sure: it will be a Latin-Arab-Andalusian musical journey.
+An aesthetic which promotes sharing and carries a message of miscegenation “Indeed, with a son of Spanish emigrants, a Moroccan young woman, a West Indian bassist, a drummer fed by West Africa’s rhythms and a saxophonist open to the world, we mix everything up and it gives birth to Alba Neiva ” says Nils.
+“For me it’s a sort of goal that the music might have a social or political impact through the emotions it conveys.
+That’s how I want to make a difference in this world.
+To try to relieve some of the suffering through words and music” Lucile emphasizes.

 Maxime Berton is difficult to classify.
-Virtuoso nourished by multiple influences, he could be the worthy heir of Rollins, Henderson and Brecker together.
-And it is for his improvising talents that Nils went to look for him: “When I started this project, I wanted an improvisatory instrument in addition to the voice because I always thought two voices composing.
-So I contacted Maxime.
-And it’s good ! “… If it is not that we could regret the side a little wise of his acolytes facing his jokes.
-“No it’s wanted!
-Initially we wanted to make songs that speak to everyone and as we have beautiful harmonies with a saxophonist a little crazy, there is something for everyone”says Nils.
+A virtuoso sax player nourished by many influences, he could be the worthy heir of Rollins, Henderson and Brecker.
+And it is for his improvising talents that Nils chose him: “When I started this project, I wanted an improvisational instrument in addition to the voice because whilst composing I always imagined two voices.
+So I contacted Maxime, and it was all go!”… However we could regret the side a little wise of his acolytes facing his jokes.
+“No, it’s on purpose!
+Initially we wanted to make songs that speak to everyone and as we have beautiful harmonies with a slightly mad saxophonist, there is something for everyone”says Nils.
 “There is probably a balance to be found.
-We are searching” underlines Lucile “Maxime is an incredible improviser but there is also Zacharie Abraham on the double bass who brings a particular groove, an esthetics which comes to him from his Antillean origins.
-We did not want Jazz musicians but musicians also opened to other colors.
-On rhythmic we have the wonderful Arthur Alard.
-For once we had our two years at Lockwood’s Jazz school together and Arthur has a very very fine game. ”
+We are searching” underlines Lucile “Maxime is an incredible improviser but there’s also Zacharie Abraham on double bass who brings a particular groove, an aesthetic which might come from his Carribean origins.
+We did not want purist jazz musicians but rather musicians who are open to other colors, other genres.
+On drums we have the wonderful Arthur Alard.
+The two of usspent our two years at Lockwood’s jazz school together and Arthur has a very, very fine game. ”

 Here is a beautiful album, self-produced and financed by crowdfunding, whose cover was signed by Jacky Chriqui, Lucile’s dad.
-Our young quintet is proud to hear it now on Fip, Rfi, France Bleu radios and of course Couleurs Jazz Radio. … Here is a good start for this charming quintet that deserved a HIT COULEURS JAZZ and which we are already waiting for the second opus.
+Our young quintet is proud to hear it now on Fip, Rfi, France Bleu radios and of course … Here is a good start for this charming quintet that deserved a HIT COULEURS JAZZ and which we are already waiting for the second opus.
 To be continued…